raffaelecheula/wulffparticles/README.md

-# nanoparticles
+# wulffparticles
-Tools to create atomistic models of nanoparticles.
+Tools to create atomistic models of Wulff particles.